 “Realizing there was this whole other avenue got me excited,” he says.

-For the past two months, Sutherland has been part of the DUC salmon monitoring crew working in the South Arm Marshes Wildlife Management Area.
+For the past two months, Sutherland has been part of the DUC salmon monitoring crew working in the Alkasen National Wildlife Area and the South Arm Marshes Wildlife Management Area as part of its Coastal Restoration Fund project.
+The work is expected to increase marine survival rates for juvenile salmon by facilitating increased growth and better condition upon marine entry.

 Being a force for change

-DUC has received a grant from the CRF to improve salmonid habitat within the South Arm Marshes, Westham Island, and the Grauer property on Sturgeon Banks.
+DUC has received a grant from the CRF to improve salmonid habitat within the South Arm Marshes, Westham Island at the Alaksen NWA, and the Grauer property on Sturgeon Banks.
 The program involves monitoring the use of existing habitats by juvenile salmon and other fish species before and after restoration projects.
 This includes the collection of habitat data such as vegetation cover, salinity, temperature, shade, presence of woody debris and channel morphology.
 There is also design and data analysis to assess the association between habitat characteristics and salmon abundance.

 All of this drives Sutherland’s passion.